 To treat male pattern hair loss successfully very much depends at which level on the Norwood scale the hair loss is.
 There are numerous treatments on the market, all with varying success rates.

-Topical treatments containing the medication Minoxidil can work well on levels 1-3 but if level 4 has been reached then it is less likely to be successful.
-Combining it with oral medication Propecia will make success more likely.
-Level 6 and 7 are unlikely to respond to Minoxidil or even Propecia particularly at level 7.
+Topical treatments containing medication can work well on levels 1-3 but if level 4 has been reached then it is less likely to be successful.
+Combining it with oral medication can make success more likely.
+Level 6 and 7 are unlikely to respond to these treatments.

 The best way to treat level 6 and 7 is with hair replacement.
 This can come in two forms surgical or non-surgical.
 Both can replace the hair to a level which can resemble the hair to level 1-2.
 If you are suffering from Male pattern hair loss and would like some advice on the treatments mentioned all are available for the clinic.